Resistant convex clustering: How does the fusion penalty enhance resistantance?: Implementation

 Construct an ${n\choose 2}\times n$ matrix $\Eb$ such that $(\Eb \Ub)_{ii'} = \Ub_i-\Ub_{i'}$.
 Then, it can be shown that the scaled augmented Lagrangian function for \eqref{eq:ccl4} takes the form

 where $\Wb$, $\Vb$, $\Ub$ are the primal variables, $\Yb$ and $\Zb$ are the dual variables, $\rho$ is a nonnegative tuning parameter for the ADMM algorithm, and $\|\cdot\|_{\rF}$ is the Frobenius norm.
-The updates on both the primal and dual variables can be derived by minimizing the scaled augmented Lagrangian function $\ell_{\tau}(\Wb,\Vb,\Ub,\Yb,\Zb)$.
-Algorithm~\ref{Alg:huberadmm} summarizes the ADMM algorithm for solving \eqref{eq:ccl4}.
-A detailed derivation of the ADMM algorithm is deferred to Appendix \ref{app:1}.
+The updates on both the primal and dual variables can be derived by minimizing the scaled augmented Lagrangian function $L_{\tau}(\Wb,\Vb,\Ub,\Yb,\Zb)$.

-Many authors have observed that the weights $w_{ii'}$ in \eqref{eq:ccl} can affect the solution of convex clustering substantially \citep{chi2013splitting,chi2014convex}.
-A commonly used weight function is $w_{ii'}=\exp(-\zeta \|\Xb_{i}-\Xb_{i'}\|_{2}^{2})$ for some $\zeta>0$ \citep{chi2013splitting}.
-However, when a few elements of $\Xb_i$ are contaminated, the weight $w_{ii'}$ will be close to zero even when $\Xb_i$ and $\Xb_{i'}$ belong to the same cluster.
-Consequently, under the presence of outliers, the $i$th and $i'$th observations will not be estimated to belong to the same cluster since the centroids for the two observations are not penalized to be the same.